Establishment techniques

 Fodder beet is normally sown at 80,000 seeds/ha for grazing, or 100,000 seeds/ha for lifting.
 This higher rate will restrict bulb size producing a more uniform crop which is easier to harvest.

-Rolling the paddock immediately after drilling with a Cambridge roller can help to maximise the seed:soil contact giving a more even germination, and increasing the effectiveness of the pre-emergent herbicide.
+Rolling the paddock immediately after drilling with a Cambridge roller helps maximise seed to soil contact giving a more even germination, and increasing the effectiveness of pre-emergence herbicide.

 Weed/pest control

-As fodder beet is sown at a very low plant population, and seedlings are slow to establish, the crop is very susceptible to competition from weeds during establishment.
-The stale seedbed method will get the crop off to a good start, however it alone rarely provides enough weed control.
+Seedlings are slow to establish so the crop is very susceptible to early weed competition and pest damage.
+A stale seedbed will get the crop off to a good start, however it alone rarely provides enough weed control.

-Fodder beet is very resistant to most brassica pests, except for Nysius, slugs and springtails which are typically found around the time of drilling.
-See page 171, 131 and 170 for more information on control of these.
+Fodder beet is very resistant to most brassica pests, except for Nysius, slugs and springtails which are typically found at drilling.

 Bolters

-A fodder beet crop will always have a small population of plants which flower prematurely (known as bolters).
-These bolters should be pulled out of the crop during January or February before they drop seed in the paddock.
-If left uncontrolled, bolters will each drop up to 1500 seeds which can survive in the soil for many years, and germinate as the soil is disturbed.
-These areas can become thick with weed beet in future years, and will depress future crop yields.
-The level of bolters can be reduced by not sowing fodder beet too early.
+A fodder beet crop usually has a small population of plants which flower prematurely (known as bolters).
+Remove these in January or February before they drop seed in the paddock.
+Left uncontrolled, they will each drop up to 1500 seeds which can survive in the soil for many years, and germinate as the soil is disturbed.
+These areas can become thick with weed beet in future years, depressing future crop yields.
+You can reduce bolters by not sowing fodder beet too early.